benswift/benswift.github.io/_posts/2019-10-16-making-altair-vega-lite-charts-readable-without-squinting.md

 Obviously I'm exaggerating here to make a point, but the key point is that there are just a couple of numbers to tweak (`width` and `height`) which control text & line size, label sizes, and also titles and legends (if present).
-And that's not something that's exposed as simply in any other way by the Altair/Vega Lite API.
+And that's not something that's exposed as simply in any other way by the Altair/Vega-Lite API.

 One final tip: if you want to have consistent sizes & aspect ratios across lots